spring-epfl/hippiepug/docs/source/usage.rst

 For trees, the proof is split for convenience into a tuple of two lists:
-``path`` – list of nodes on the path from root to the leaf containing the lookup key, and ``closure`` – list of nodes that need to be present to verify hashes of the tree root.
+``path`` – list of nodes on the path from root to the leaf containing the lookup key, and ``closure`` – list of other nodes that need to be known to verify hashes of the tree root.

-The mechanism of verifying an explicit proof is the same as with chains: locally reproduce a store, populating it with all the nodes in the proof, and then query normally the tree n the reproduced store.
-You can use a utility :py:func:`hippiepug.tree.verify_tree_inclusion_proof`.
+The mechanism of verifying an explicit proof is the same as with chains: locally reproduce a store populating it with all the nodes in the proof, and then query normally the tree in the reproduced store.
+This can be done using a utility :py:func:`hippiepug.tree.verify_tree_inclusion_proof`.

 .. code-block:: python

     from hippiepug.tree import verify_tree_inclusion_proof

     verification_store = Sha256DictStore()
-    verify_chain_inclusion_proof(store, chain.head,
+    verify_tree_inclusion_proof(verification_store, tree.head,
                                 lookup_key='foo', value=b'bar',
                                 proof=proof)  # True.

 Serialization